 Albert Einstein towards the end of his life in 1954 wrote “If I would be a young man again and had to decide how to make my living, I would not try to become a scientist or scholar or teacher.
 I would rather choose to be a plumber.”

 Einstein, like many others, recognised that plumbing is public health, now, and in the future.

-In Asia alone, some 2 billion people, which is over 60% of the population of Asia, live without an adequate access to sanitation such as toilets.
+In Asia alone, some 2 billion people, which is over 60% of the population of Asia, live without adequate access to sanitation such as toilets.
 In many places, open sewers are the norm.
-This would not be tolerated in Australia and we are protected from it by our plumbing laws.
+This would not be tolerated in Australia, and we are protected from it by our plumbing laws.

-Recent natural disasters here in Australia and internationally are important reminders of the role plumbing plays in modern life.
+Recent natural disasters here in Australia and internationally are essential reminders of the role plumbing plays in modern life.
 Homes in Brisbane during the recent floods were made uninhabitable with the loss of plumbing.
 This is further reinforced by the earthquakes in Christchurch, the tsunami in Japan, cyclones in North Queensland, and the floods in Victoria where homes were not suitable to be lived in again until full plumbing services were reinstalled.
-In all of these natural disasters, the restoration of plumbing was a major component of the recovery process.
+In all of these natural disasters, the restoration of plumbing was a significant component of the recovery process.